 The IPCablecom MIB modules should provide objects for the management of network faults and failures.
-Some of these managed objects and management functions are defined in the IPCablecom MTA MIB [11], the IPCablecom Signaling MIB [12], and Management Event MIB [33] specifications.
-In addition, these managed objects and functions can also be managed using the IETF MIB modules indicated by [36], [37], and [38], if implemented by the MTA.
+Some of these managed objects and management functions are defined in the IPCablecom MTA MIB [12] and the IPCablecom Signaling MIB [13] specifications.
+Further definition of default management is out of scope of IPCablecom 1.0.